 “Vsio poniátno, totally understandable,” I said, thanking him for his help.

-“Listen,” he said quietly.
+“Now.
+Look,” he said quietly.
 “What can I bring you?
 Coffee?
 Some food?”

-“What?
+“What??
 Oh!
-Why no, I’m fine.
-That’s all I needed.”
+Why — no, I’m fine.
+Honestly.
+That was all I needed.”

-An all-night plane flight, jet lag, a whole day of walking, temperature falling fast, a plumbing incident that required all my germinal skill in the house where I was staying, a head cold coming on, running four hours late for a dinner invitation in the suburbs, and a cell phone that had just breathed its last (containing the directions I needed, to find the friends in said suburbs), getting lost en route, the rest room detour, standing there in my comfy hem-frayed hoody sweatshirt, gripping my jumbo khaki duffle bag from the Army Navy surplus store that closed in 1984.
+That was a long day, by then.
+All-night plane flight, jet lag, a plumbing overflow that required all my cleverness to set right in the house where I was staying, eight hours of walking, running four hours late for a dinner invitation in the suburbs, a cell phone that had just died (containing the directions I needed, to find the friends in said suburbs), an hour spent looking for a rest room, a head cold coming on, temperature falling fast, and now standing here in my favorite travel clothes — comfy hem-frayed hoody sweatshirt, and jumbo khaki duffle bag from the Army Navy surplus store that closed in 1984.

 “Vot moi spútnik, Here is my traveling companion,” I explained.
 “And now, it can travel with you.”
 I slipped him the little gift face down, then backed off into the crowd.

 He picked up the keepsake and turned it over, and blinked with wide eyes.

 It was the Russian Orthodox icon of the Trinity, by Andrey Rublëv.
 It was sealed with the label Spasí i Sokhraní, Save and Protect, and a Trinity prayer in Slavonic.
 The icon portrays the three strangers in Genesis 18, who visited Patriarch Abraham.
 Abraham welcomed them in, not knowing he was really entertaining three angels.